Scroll Top

 Continue reading

-Project Name Rayak & Anjar Learning Centres Project Location Lebanon Project Natures Children and Youth Development Peace and Reconciliation Project Objectives Provide trauma-informed education for displaced and out-of-school Syrian children.
-Beneficiaries Syrian children aged 6 to 12 who are unable to access formal education.
-No. of Beneficiaries Approx. 300 Key Activities Support the operation of two learning centres run by a local church, providing education and services to refugee children: Offer approved foundational Arabic, English, science, and math courses, along with extracurricular activities such as sports, music, or crafts, to prepare them for future enrolment in formal schools.
-Provide trauma-informed education.
-Supply school uniforms and hygiene items and distribute healthy snacks every week.
-Organise summer activities, such as
+Project Name Rayak Learning Centre Project Location Lebanon Project Natures Children and Youth Development Project Objectives Provide high-quality education for Syrian refugee children to prevent them from dropping out of school.
+Beneficiaries Syrian refugee children aged 5 to 15 who are unable to access formal education or are interested in learning at the education centre.
+No. of Beneficiaries Approx. 150 Key Activities Provide accredited basic Arabic, English, science, and maths courses, along with physical education, music, or craft activities to prepare them for future entry into formal schools.
+Offer trauma-informed education for both students and teachers at the education centre.
+Supply school uniforms, learning materials, and healthy snacks.
+Organise summer activities such as day camps, sports competitions, craft

 Continue reading